 If you have been wondering whether you should start taking vitamins when trying to conceive or if vitamins can affect fertility, the answer is yes.
-Research confirms that micronutrients play essential roles in fertility, and inadequate levels can have an adverse impact on the ability to conceive.
+Research confirms that micronutrients play essential roles in fertility, and inadequate levels can have an adverse impact on the achieving your fertility goals.
 Many women of childbearing age have lower than the recommended levels of certain important micronutrients.

-There is evidence that vitamin and mineral supplementation prior to conception can enhance the reproductive environment by helping restore micronutrients to recommended levels and strengthening the antioxidant defense system, thus ameliorating oxidative stress, which can improve oocyte and embryo quality, reducing the time to conception, and increasing the chances of becoming pregnant (1).
+There is evidence that vitamin and mineral supplementation prior to conception can enhance the reproductive environment by helping restore micronutrients to recommended levels and strengthening the antioxidant defense system, thus ameliorating oxidative stress, which can support oocyte and embryo quality, reducing the time to conception, and increasing the chances of reaching your fertility goals (1).

 Prenatal vitamins vs. fertility supplements: which one is right for me?

-If you have been trying for a while and finding it challenging to conceive, we recommend supplementing with Ready, Set, Go!
-Fertility Formula for Women created to provide a complete 3-in-1 formula of herbs, antioxidants, along with a methylated prenatal multivitamin to promote vibrant health as you pursue your fertility goals.
+If you have been trying for a while and finding it challenging to conceive, we recommend supplementing with Women's Fertility supplement created to provide a complete 3-in-1 formula of herbs, antioxidants, along with a methylated prenatal multivitamin to promote vibrant health as you pursue your fertility goals.

-For him we suggest Ready, Set, Go!
-Fertility Formula for Men whether preparing, just starting, or experiencing fertility challenges.
+For him we suggest Men's Fertility supplement whether preparing, just starting, or experiencing fertility health challenges.
 It’s specifically formulated to give men a complete blend of herbs, antioxidants, as well as a methylated multivitamin to support your fertility journey.

 Why micronutrients are so important

 When starting the pregnancy journey, diet is very important.
 Including nutrients that promote vibrant health is one of the most vital steps you can take.
-Fertility-specific supplements can help provide important nutrients that are virtually impossible to get through diet alone.
+Fertility health-specific supplements can help provide important nutrients that are virtually impossible to get through diet alone.

 - sperm motility